 5. Data analysis

-- How to learn?
+- How to learn the data analysis skills?

 Professions with these program manager strengths: